LindemannRock/craft-translation-manager/README.md

 - **Site**: Use correct category `{{ 'Text'|t('lindemannrock') }}` and visit the frontend page
 - **Locale Variants**: If using locale-specific languages (en-US, en-GB, fr-CA, etc.):
   - Translation files are automatically exported to the correct locale folder (e.g., `/translations/en-US/lindemannrock.php`)
-  - The plugin automatically detects the source language from your primary site (the site with `primary: true`)
+  - The plugin uses the configured **Source Language** setting (Settings → Translation Manager → Sources) for translation keys
   - Each locale variant can have its own unique translations
-  - **Important**: Changing your primary site's language may affect existing translations
+  - **Important**: Changing the Source Language setting will affect which language translation files are generated
-  - Clear Craft's cache after changing site language settings
+  - Clear Craft's cache after changing the Source Language setting
 - Text with Twig syntax ({{, {%, {#) is automatically excluded

 ### Import Blocked by Security